ukparliament/procedure-parsing/public/comments/parliamentary_procedure.rb.md

             GROUP BY a.id
           ) actualisations
           ON s.id = actualisations.step_id
-        /* ... we want to get a count of the number of work packages subject to this procedure and where this step has been actualised. */
+        /* We want to get a count of the number of concluded work packages subject to this procedure where this step has been actualised. */
         /* We left join because we want to include zero counts for work packages where this step has not been actualised. */ LEFT JOIN
           (